damoyelang1992/My_Esp8266/README.md

  * 使用环境：windows+eclipse

 **编译环境搭建:**

 Instructions for installing and configuring the Unofficial Development Kit for Espressif ESP8266:

- *1. To download the Windows (98Mb) and install my Unofficial Development Kit for Espressif ESP8266.
+ *To download the Windows (98Mb) and install my Unofficial Development Kit for Espressif ESP8266.

- *2. Download and install the Java Runtime x86 (jre-7u72-windows-i586.exe)

- *3. Download and install Eclipse Luna x86 to develop in C ++ (eclipse-cpp-luna-SR1-win32.zip).
+ *Download and install the Java Runtime x86 (jre-7u72-windows-i586.exe) *3.
+Download and install Eclipse Luna x86 to develop in C ++ (eclipse-cpp-luna-SR1-win32.zip).
 Unpack the archive to the root of drive C.
  *4. Download and install MinGW.
 Run mingw-get-setup.exe, the installation process to select without GUI, ie uncheck "... also install support for the graphical user interface".
  *5. Download the (84Mb) my scripts to automate the installation of additional modules for MinGW.
  *6. Run from my file install-mingw-package.bat.
 He will establish the basic modules for MinGW, installation should proceed without error.

- *7. Start the Eclipse Luna from the directory c:\eclipse\eclipse.exe

- *8. In Eclipse, select File -> Import -> General -> Existing Project into Workspace, in the line Select root directory, select the directory C:\Espressif\examples and import work projects.
+ *7. Start the Eclipse Luna from the directory c:\eclipse\eclipse.exe *8.
+In Eclipse, select File -> Import -> General -> Existing Project into Workspace, in the line Select root directory, select the directory C:\Espressif\examples and import work projects.
  *Further, the right to select the Make Target project, such as hello-world and run the target All the assembly, while in the console window should display the progress of the build.
 To select the target firmware flash.